 On Monday, any South Carolina resident aged 65 or older, regardless of health status or preexisting condition can begin scheduling their appointment to receive COVID-19 vaccine.

-Those 65+ are now able to get vaccinated because of increased vaccine allocations from the federal government and a streamlined, statewide vaccination plan.
+Those 65+ are now able to get vaccinated in part because of increased vaccine allocations from the federal government.
 However, that increase is limited and the demand for the vaccine continues to exceed our supplies.

 We are urging those who are currently not eligible to receive the vaccine to do your part in the fight against COVID-19 by following the guidance of public health officials and not jumping ahead of others to receive your COVID-19 early.